 The bill was the flagship of Mr Sogavare's anti-corruption policies and aimed to establish the framework for an independent commission against corruption.

-It had widespread public support going into parliament but stalled after its first reading last year.
+It had widespread public support but stalled after its first reading last year.

-In withdrawing the bill this week Mr Sogavare said his intention was to review the bill and bring it back to parliament.
+Mr Sogavare says his intention is to review the bill and bring it back to parliament.

-But opposition MP Derrick Manu'ari said the prime minister had been forced to withdraw the bill because his own government did not support it.
+But the opposition MP Derrick Manu'ari told Koroi Hawkins the prime minister was forced to withdraw the bill because his own government did not support it.